vzeizer/DSA_ChatGPT_SentimentAnalysis/README.md

 ### Boxplot of hashtag counts

-The next figure addressesa boxplot of the hashtag counts in this dataset,...
+The next figure addressesa boxplot of the hashtag counts in this dataset, evidencing that there are several outliers

 ![logo](images/13_hashtag_box.png)